Skip to content

 description="""

-Extra files that should be placed alongside the code file during its compilation,
+Extra files that should be available during the compilation of the code file,

-The paths should be given relative to the package directory, but will be included
+The paths should be given relative to the package directory, and are placed at the

 """,